acend/kubernetes-basics-training/content/en/docs/07/_index.md

 {{% onlyWhenNot openshift %}}Kubernetes 1.13 [offers this capability](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/){{% /onlyWhenNot %}}.
 Another option would be the use of a secrets management solution like [Vault by HashiCorp](https://www.vaultproject.io/).
 {{% /alert %}}
 {{% onlyWhen openshift %}}
 The interesting thing about Secrets is that they can be reused.
-We could extract all the plaintext values from the Secret but it's way easier to instead simply refer to its values inside the Deployment or DeploymentConfig (as in this lab):
+We could extract all the plaintext values from the Secret, but it's way easier to instead simply refer to its values inside the Deployment or DeploymentConfig (as in this lab):

 ```bash
 oc get dc mariadb --output yaml --namespace <namespace>